Robotaxi: Licenses

-In February 2018 Arizona granted Waymo a Transportation Network Company permit.
+In February 2018, Arizona granted Waymo a Transportation Network Company permit.

-In February 2022 the California Public Utilities Commission (CPUC) issued Drivered Deployment permits to Cruise and Waymo to allow passenger service in autonomous vehicles with a safety driver present in the vehicle.
+In February 2022, the California Public Utilities Commission (CPUC) issued Drivered Deployment permits to Cruise and Waymo to allow passenger service in autonomous vehicles with a safety driver present in the vehicle.
 These carriers must hold a valid California Department of Motor Vehicles (DMV) Deployment permit and meet the requirements of the CPUC Drivered Deployment program.
 In June 2022, Cruise received approval to operate a commercial robotaxi service in San Francisco.

 In April 2022, China gave Baidu and Pony.ai its first permits to deploy robotaxis without safety drivers on open roads within a 23 square mile area in the Beijing Economic-Technological Development Area.

 In August 2023, the CPUC approved granting additional operating authority for Cruise LLC and Waymo LLC to conduct commercial passenger service using vehicles without safety drivers in San Francisco.
 The approval includes the ability for both companies to charge fares for rides at any time of day.
+California subsequently enlarged Waymo's permitted operating area to specified San Francisco Bay Area localities, to airports and freeways in the area, and, in late 2025, to the entire Bay Area including the North and East Bay and, after securing an additional permit, to Sacramento, California.

 History

 First trials

-On August 18, 2016, Uber CEO Travis Kalanick announced the company would be opening their autonomous taxi fleet to the public in Pittsburgh in the next few weeks.
+On 18 August 2016, Uber CEO Travis Kalanick announced the company would be opening their autonomous taxi fleet to the public in Pittsburgh, Pennsylvania in the next few weeks.
 In a race to be first, NuTonomy surprise-launched their robotaxi service a week later, though only to select members of the public through a closed-invitation and in a limited district in Singapore.
-Uber proceeded with their public launch in September of 2016, with customers being assigned human or autonomous cars interchangeably when requesting rides through the regular Uber app.
+Uber proceeded with their public launch in September 2016, with customers being assigned human or autonomous cars interchangeably when requesting rides through the regular Uber app.

-NuTonomy later signed three significant partnerships to develop its robotaxi service: with Grab, Uber’s rival in Southeast Asia, with Groupe PSA, which is supposed to provide the company with Peugeot 3008 SUVs and the last one with Lyft to launch a robotaxi service in Boston.
+NuTonomy later signed three significant partnerships to develop its robotaxi service: with Grab, Uber’s rival in Southeast Asia, with Groupe PSA, which is supposed to provide the company with Peugeot 3008 SUVs and the last one with Lyft to launch a robotaxi service in Boston, Massachusetts.

 In August 2017, Cruise Automation, a self-driving startup acquired by General Motors in 2016, launched the beta version of a robotaxi service for its employees in San Francisco using a fleet of 46 Chevrolet Bolt EVs.